 - 7. Professional Leave Uncompensated professional leave shall be granted to any employee to engage in activities which will enhance his/her professional qualifications and will contribute to the teaching profession.
 Such leave shall be granted to any applying employee with one (1) year satisfactory service to the District.
-The employee must notify in writing the Chief Personnel Officer on or before May 1 that he/she will be taking Professional Leave for the ensuing year.
-Professional Leave shall be for a full school year.
+The employee must notify in writing the Chief of Human Resources on or before May 1 that he/she will be taking Professional Leave for the ensuing year.
+Such leave, when granted, will be for the remainder of the school year or one full school year.
+In addition, up to one (1) additional year of leave shall be granted upon receipt of a written request from the employee.
+That Professional Leave shall be for a full school year.
 Exception to this rule may be granted by the administration. - 8.
 Family Medical Leave (FML) Uncompensated, with continued Board paid health insurance, family medical leave (FML) shall be granted to any eligible employee in keeping with the provisions set forth in Appendix H. An employee may not engage in employment during his/her normal duty hours while on FML.